-EPD251 Transformers & Metering
+EPD251 Transformers & Metering 3 cr. hr.

 Designed to reinforce the Electrical powerline student's ability to recognize and work with powerlines and equipment.
 Students learn to apply theory to already designed systems as well as develop their own powerline system by adding transformers, regulators, and circuit breakers, etc.